 Key Actions: Shen Tonic, Tonifies the Spleen, Tonifies the Kidneys, Tonifies Yang

-Medicinal Uses: Calms anxiety, lifts the Spirit, depression, counters stress, adrenal fatigue, foggy brain, memory loss, improves circulation, heart health, arthritis, muscle aches, insomnia.
+Medicinal Uses: Calms anxiety, Lifts the Spirit, counters stress and depression.
+Improves circulation and heart health.
+Improves adrenal fatigue, foggy brain, and memory loss.
+Treats arthritis, muscle aches, insomnia.

-Parts Most Frequently Used: Leaves, Stems, Seeds, Flowers
+Parts Most Frequently Used: Leaf, Stem, Seed, Flower

 Flavors/Temps: Pungent, Bitter, Warm

-Caution: Generally considered safe.
-No negative side effects have been reported for use of the leaves, stems, seeds, and flowers.
+Caution: Considered safe.
+No negative side effects have been reported from use of the leaves, stems, seeds, and flowers.

-In Hindu traditions, the herb has a deep history for being used esoterically to harmonize the bio-energetic fields of the body and energetic chakra systems.
-In yogic philosophy it is one of a handful of herbs that is known for its ability to balance the chakras.
+In the Hindu tradition, holy basil has a deep history of being used esoterically to harmonize the bio-energetic fields of the body and energetic chakra systems.
+In yogic philosophy, it is one of a handful of herbs that is known for its ability to balance the chakras.
 It is a profoundly healing plant that singularly heals the body, mind, and spirit.

 Holy basil has been shown to increase levels of dopamine, reduce cortisol spikes caused by chronic stress, and reduce inflammation.
 Studies have shown it can improve mood and cognitive capacities.

 Holy basil has been found to be as effective at relieving pain as ibuprofen, naproxen, and aspirin.